jhnrckmnznrs/jhnrckmnznrs.github.io/portfolio.md

 </div>
 <br>
 <div align = "justify">
 None of the features are highly correlated to each other, as presented in the correlation heatmap below.
 However, the ages and the fares have high variances.
 Hence, we standardize those features by removing the mean and scaling to the unit variance.
+Next, we split the data where 75% comprises the training data.
 Now, we are ready for model training.
 </div>
 <br>
 <div align = "center">